Table of contents: Removal the turbocharger ↓ Tightening torques ↓

 10. Hold the turbocharger firmly while unscrewing and lift it up.

-17. Let it run for one minute at idle.
+17. Let it idle for one minute.

 Tightening torques